itsmoosh/g3m3/readme.md

 			401                 pass # <----- Add this line
 			402                 #raise InvalidIndexError # <----- Comment out this line

-	4. Compile the executable by navigating to the execution directory ($HOME/multifluid) and typing the command: make This executes the makefile script to create an executable, by default named: master.x
+	4. Compile the executable by navigating to the execution directory ($HOME/multifluid) and typing the command: make ; make gifs
+		This executes the makefile script to create an executable, by default named: master.x make gifs compiles an executable for parallelizing gif stacking.

 	5. Verify the settings of the input file.
 At the top, the 'start' variable should be set to .t. for an initial run.
 		If running the executable directly, the input file should have the path $HOME/multifluid/input